New Urban Figures -Densification within the peri-urban landscape

 The studio’s aim is to explore how peri-urban conditions can lead to alternative densification processes.
 Alternative forms of living (e.g. collective housing) and (open) urban structures will be investigated.
 By mapping the peri-urban condition, research by design will be used to question densification as a tool to create a different kind of urbanity.

-After some years of working within the outskirts of Antwerp, the studio’s objective is to explore a similar policy-objective of densification within more regional and smaller cities.
+After some years of working in the adjacent municipalities of Antwerp, the studio’s objective is to explore similar policy-objective of densification within more regional and smaller cities in the outskirts of the same city.
 As a complement for the ‘building block book’, which is an instrument for the city of Antwerp to deal with inner urban developments, the studio aims to create a new policy supporting design-manual for peri-urban developments.
 The studio results, obtained by a research by design, will be used as a base for this design manual.
-The studio 2022 will focus on the city of Geel.
-Geel will be the first regional city with an approved new Special Policy Plan.
-This plan forms the ideal basis to explore some of the policy objectives.
+An exact location for the studio in 2023 will be defined in January.